 Economic and environmental objectives are often perceived as being contradictory.
 It is believed that a choice must be made between one and the other and that both cannot be achieved concurrently.
-The facts and figures in this brochure (pdf ~1,5Mb) shows that they this perception is wrong, and that economy and environment can go together.
+This perception is wrong, and that economy and environment can go together.

 A broad range of studies have been undertaken examining the different links between environment and the economy.
 See further details and most recent studies here.

 Reaching our objectives in an efficient and effective way is good for everyone.
 Smarter and simpler regulation makes it cheaper and easier for people, businesses and organisations to comply.
 In turn, this leads to a better environment.

 The Commission is committed to improving the quality of policy and law making and has therefore strengthened its efforts to assess and evaluate its policies under the umbrella of the initiative "Better Regulation".
 You can find out more about Better Regulation here .